AlynxZhou/alynx-emacsd/README.md

 $ uv sync
 ```

+If some dependencies are failed to build with latest Python, you may use `uv sync --python 3.13` to request a specific Python version.

 And then you need to soft link `python-lsp-bridge` into `PATH` to make it run `lsp-bridge` with `uv`.

 Because [`flycheck` currently cannot run locally installed `standardx`](https://github.com/flycheck/flycheck/issues/1428), you may need to install `standardx` globally: